flatironinstitute/sciware/26_DataFormats/main.md

 - Data provenance?
 (Source, time, recording setup...)
 - Hyperparameter choices that generated the data?
+  - Please don't cram all of this into the file name
 - Possible values for categorical observations ("data dictionary")
   - e.g. 6 quark types, 4 DNA bases, ...